hankpete/dotfiles/README.md

 #Dotfiles

-Hello.

-These are my dotfiles for linux things.

-Peace.
+Repo for a few linux files I sometimes need when setting up a new system.